apalmese/BMAStellarMasses/README.md

 inputDataDict=helperfunctions.read_fits_smassonly(inputdir+infile)
 smass_only.calc(inputDataDict, outfile=outfile, indir=libdir, lib=libtype)
 ```

+with libtype="miles" and libdir = basedir+"lib/simha_miles_Nov2016/" for a non-test usage.
+In that case, also the lib/simha_miles_Nov2016.tar.gz file in the directory needs to be decompressed in order to make use of the full template set available.

+The galaxies given in input in "infile"

 ## Usage 2: compute stellar mass for galaxy clusters and the cluster mass proxy \mu*
 To compute clusters stellar masses and \mu*